 The director of public works shall seasonally adjust the hours of operation of the sanitary landfill and the bulky waste facility as may be deemed necessary.
-All scheduled changes in the hours of operation shall be-publicly advertised.
-(Ord. of 12-17-90)
+All scheduled changes in the hours of operation shall be publicly advertised.

 Sec.
 12-53.
 Acceptance and separation of materials.